VCurry20/FDAProject2021/README.md

 These files are in three different forms - HTML, Excel and a PDF.

-I have used Pandas to create a dataframe of these yearly points - these included level 6, 7, & 8 points.
+I have used Pandas to create a data frame of these yearly points - these included level 6, 7, & 8 points.

 Cleaning this data and ensuring that all of this data is ready to work on takes up a large portion of the CAO Jupyter notebook.